thunderheadone/one-sdk-android/TROUBLESHOOTING-GUIDE.md

 As instant run is not supported at this time it is expected that builds will take longer as a full build will be required when a change is made as opposed to just building the changed bits.
 We are aware of this limitation and we may consider addressing it in future releases.

-Development build times can be improved by disabling orchestration until the feature is ready for QA.
-Disabling orchestration will allow developers to turn on instant run.
+Development build times can be improved by disabling Orchestration until the feature is ready for QA.
+Disabling Orchestration will allow developers to turn on instant run.
-Disabling orchestration does not remove the ability to use the SDK in [Admin Mode](https://github.com/thunderheadone/one-sdk-android#set-up-the-framework-in-admin-mode), it disables the codeless identity transfer and last click attribution features, thus allowing developers to still interact with the Thunderhead sdk.
+Disabling Orchestration does not remove the ability to use the SDK in [Admin Mode](https://github.com/thunderheadone/one-sdk-android#set-up-the-framework-in-admin-mode), it disables the codeless identity transfer and last click attribution features, thus allowing developers to still interact with the Thunderhead sdk.

-If this is desired we recommend conditionally enabling/disabling the orchestration-plugin via a Gradle Project Property argument.
-The orchestration-plugin Gradle DSL api can be configured as follows:
+If this is desired we recommend conditionally enabling/disabling the Orchestration Plugin via a Gradle project property argument.
+The Orchestration Plugin Gradle DSL api can be configured as follows:

 ```groovy
 // Place in the app build.gradle file.